PFLP-GC Headquarters Raid (1988)

-The operation failed, mainly due to inaccurate intelligence and several mistakes made by the Israeli commanders.
+The operation failed to achieve its main objectives, mainly due to inaccurate intelligence and several mistakes made by the Israeli commanders.
 The Israeli soldiers never managed to break into or destroy the main bunker where Jibril was thought to be hiding.
 The attack on the caves similarly stalled because of loss of element of surprise and subsequent stiff resistance.
 The IDF commander Lt.
 Col. Amir Mei-Tal was killed and three of his men were wounded.

-Israeli military analyst Ronen Bergman described the operation as an "embarrassing flop".
+Dan Shomron, Chief of Staff of the Israel Defense Forces described it as a successful operation executed with a high level of professionalism, while Israeli military analyst Ronen Bergman described the operation as an "embarrassing flop".